Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

 # Difference between DDD Light and DDD

-`DDDL` removes many of the concepts of standard `DDD` in favor of speed of development and faster entry of new team members (both developers and managers) into the process, which allows you to use it even when writing MVPs.
+`DDD Light (DDDL)` removes many of the concepts of standard `DDD` in favor of speed of development and faster entry of new team members (both developers and managers) into the process, which allows you to use it even when writing MVPs.

-To be even more precise, `DDDL` is a set of plug & play concepts.
-Choose exactly those that you like, use them for health, learn to apply different concepts for different tasks.
+To be even more precise, **`DDDL` is a set of plug & play concepts**.
+Choose exactly those that you like and learn to apply different concepts for different tasks.

 # DDDL components
 There are two components: (1) `Design` and (2) `Implementation`.

 ## Design
-The main idea of the `DDD` approach is the ability to quickly penetrate into the context of a business, communicate effectively and solve business problems.
+The main idea of the `DDD` approach is the ability to quickly "penetrate" into the context of a business, communicate effectively and solve business problems.

-We will definitely touch upon the topic of analyzing the project and creating from this very cool and understandable documentation that will be incredibly useful for managers and developers.
+We will definitely touch upon the topic of analyzing the project and creating very cool and understandable documentation that will be incredibly useful for managers and developers.
-And when I speak of documentation, I speak of both text and video materials.
+And when I speak of documentation, I mean both text and video materials.

 ## Implementation
 Design patterns and methodologies: